rnt07s/Stocky---Stock-Rewards-Platform/README.md

 # Stocky - Stock Rewards Platform

-A robust REST API system that enables users to earn shares of Indian stocks (NSE/BSE) as rewards for various actions.
+A REST API system that enables users to earn shares of Indian stocks (NSE/BSE) as rewards for various actions.
 Built with Go, Gin, and PostgreSQL, featuring double-entry bookkeeping, hourly price updates, and comprehensive edge case handling.

-## 📋 Table of Contents
+## Table of Contents

 - [Features](#features)
 - [Architecture](#architecture)